 How I Work

-People come to counselling for many different reasons and part of my role is to help them make the best use of counselling and to clarify what they’d like to achieve from counselling.
-I do not tell people what to do or make them talk about things they don’t want to but I do help people to address their feelings, explore their thoughts and understand their behaviour in a safe, therapeutic and non-judgemental environment.
+People come to counselling for many different reasons and part of my role is to help them make the best use of our time together by identifying what they’d like to achieve from counselling.
+I do not tell people what to do or make them talk about things they don’t want to but I do help people to address and express their feelings, explore their thoughts and understand their behaviour and reactions in a safe, therapeutic and non-judgemental environment.

 I am an eclectic counsellor/psychotherapist which means I will use different elements of therapeutic approaches, namely Person Centred Counselling, Cognitive Behavioural Therapy (CBT) and Solution-Focused Brief Therapy.
 I will tailor my approach specifically for you.